DTUWindEnergy/TopFarm2/docs/publications/theses/2025/thesis_6.rst

 **Cite this**

-Søndergaard, Freja Roed; Bonde, Christian, 2025
+Søndergaard, Freja Roed; Bonde, Christian.
+(2025).
+Influence of wind turbine size on Levelized Cost of Energy of the offshore wind farm Energy Island Bornholm.

 **Link**